goutamgmb/NTIRE21_BURSTSR/README.md

 using the RGB images from the test split of the [Zurich RAW to RGB dataset](http://people.ee.ethz.ch/~ihnatova/pynet.html#dataset).

+### Registration
+If you wish to participate in the Synthetic track, please register for the challenge at the [codalab page](https://competitions.codalab.org/competitions/28078) to get access to the evaluation server and receive email notifications for the challenge.

 ### Evaluation
 The methods will be ranked using the fidelity (in terms of PSNR) with the high-resolution